A Pair by Mary Jane Rowe

 Information for Accepted Artists

-By Oct.
-12 All entrants notified by email.
-Check MFA website or contact MFA if you do not receive notice.
+October 11 Notifications are sent by email. contact MFA if you do not receive notice.

 - All work delivered to the gallery must have the following information affixed to the non-viewing side of artwork: